My pageview counts keep going down!or

 All of these complaints - and more - involve blog owners, who don't understand the relationships between the displays and time ranges.

-We've explored the results of the ongoing referer spam war, of normal viewer activity, and of the daily pageview count reset which is applied, simultaneously, to all blogs.
+We've explored the results of the ongoing referer spam war, of normal viewer activity, and of the daily pageview count reset which applies, periodically, to all blogs.
 Besides those 3 issues, there is some confusion about the relationships between the various time ranges.

 There are 6 different displays - and opportunities for confusion.